 Did you know?
-No two teeth that ever existed in the entire history were ever alike.
+No two teeth that ever existed in the entire history were ever exactly alike.

 The shape and its nerve structure is unique for every tooth.
 No two teeth were ever created to be exactly the same.
 When looking at these root canals it’s easy to see how that’s possible.
 Each tooth has unique contours.
 When a doctor performs a root canal, we are not creating something.
-We work within the tooth to follow nature’s lead.
+We work within the tooth to follow what nature created.

 Ever wonder how a tooth can cause so much pain?
 The oral cavity is an extremely well innervated network.